Inf166/linux-root-config/README.md

 # linux-base-config
-All my customizations and installed packages documentet
+All my customizations and installed packages documented